brunomenezes/grails-angular-template/README.md

 ```
 _voilá the angular.js and myAngularApp.js is loaded on the page in the right order. awesome right ?_

-**The plugin is approved, and all you need to do is add `compile ":grails-angular-template:0.1"` on** _BuildConfig.groovy_ **dependency and the plugin will be available on your project**
+**The plugin was approved, and all you need to do is add `compile ":grails-angular-template:0.1"` on BuildConfig.groovy dependency and the plugin will be available on your project**

-_After that the plugin is available to your app.
-Do you Remember the *Resources.groovy ? ok, open it. and just add grails angular template on dependsOn declaration like below_
+_Do you Remember the *Resources.groovy ? ok, open it. and just add grails angular template on dependsOn declaration like below_

 ```groovy
 	//alot of code over